Connect with us

 “Without him giving me that opportunity, I don’t know that I’d make it to the NFL.”

-Jackson made the 53-man roster and did what scouts said he couldn’t.
+After a year in NFL Europe, Jackson made the Bills’ 53-man roster and did what scouts said he couldn’t.

-Two years into his NFL career, Fred got a message from one of those scouts.
+Two years into his NFL career, Fred got a message from one of the scouts who originally told him he wouldn’t make it.

 “He was just like, ‘Man I told you you weren’t good enough to play in the NFL, now you’re single-handedly carrying my fantasy team.'”